Plymouth-Comp/2020-COMP1000-exercise6/README.md

 Additionally, to checkout the project you will need to run `git clone --recursive <repo>`

 If not specifically stated you are not allowed to use further advanced libraries.
 This includes the usage of LINQ.
+You are only supposed to use loops (for, foreach, while) and conditional statements (if,switch) as well as simple arrays, lists.